 Oregon is a big state and we are welcoming visitors.
 Travel Oregon’s first priority is the safety of our residents and visitors, so we always recommend consulting official resources prior to traveling to ensure access to your destination is safe.

 For more information and answers to frequently asked questions, check out this guide to what you need to know about wildfire season in Oregon.

 Are there currently wildfires in Oregon?

-Fires in Southern Oregon are currently impacting air quality in the region.
+Fires can impact air quality in Oregon.
 This interactive map monitors the latest air quality information.

-As of July 25, campfires and open flames are prohibited in many Oregon State Parks.
+Campfire and open flames are currently prohibited in some Oregon State Parks.
 Read more here.

 Thank you to all the firefighters who are working to keep Oregon’s residents and visitors safe.

 Due to hazards from the Eagle Creek fire of 2017, many areas of the Columbia River Gorge remain closed to protect public safety.
 Numerous trails between Wyeth and Troutdale in Oregon are closed because of Fire.

 While some of your favorite Columbia River Gorge trails may be closed, there are still dozens of spectacular opportunities for new outdoor adventures.

 Is the Historic Columbia River Highway/Multnomah Falls open?